 If you thought Cambodia’s only attractions were its temples – it’s time to think again.
 Whilst this country may have three main hubs, there’s much more to discover.

-Tonle Sap is the largest lake in Southeast Asia and famous for its floating villages.
-Battambang boasts some of Cambodia’s best preserved French colonial architecture.
+Tonle Sap is the largest lake in Southeast Asia and is famous for its floating villages.
+Battambang boasts some of Cambodia’s best-preserved French colonial architecture.
 And Kratie offers the chance to see the rare Irrawaddy dolphins of the Mekong River.